 Diversity of the board ensures that a variety of viewpoints will be heard and considered in the decision-making process.
 We believe gender diversity on corporate boards is helpful in escaping group think, managing crises, improving oversight and ultimately achieving better board performance.
 ANDA wishes to improve gender diversity and inclusiveness in the companies within its portfolios.
-As of August 2022, a listed company in Korea whose total assets at the end of the recent fiscal year exceed KRW 2 trillion is prohibited from having a board of directors composed entirely of one gender.
-This amendment to the Financial Investment Services and Capital Markets Act resulted in 43 percent of new outside director candidates at large-size companies being female in 2022.
-While the increase in the number of female directors is encouraging, Corporate Korea remains one of the least gender diverse boards in the world.
+Any listed company in Korea whose total assets at the end of the recent fiscal year exceed KRW 2 trillion is prohibited from having a board of directors composed entirely of one gender.
+This amendment to the Financial Investment Services and Capital Markets Act has resulted in nearly all applicable Korean companies having at least one female director on their board in 2025.
+This number reached as low as twenty percent as recently as 2019, prior to the amendment.
+While the increase in the number of female directors is encouraging, Corporate Korea remains one of the least gender diverse boards in the world with under ten percent of directors at listed companies being female.